We often receive calls at Trust Deed Scotland from people asking questions about Trust Deeds.

 You can apply for a Trust Deed if you are self-employed as long as you can provide evidence of income, accounts and invoices.

-- What if I stop paying my agreed monthly contribution?
+8. What if I stop paying my agreed monthly contribution?

 If you stop paying your agreed contribution without good reason or without contacting your insolvency practitioner, they may discharge themselves from your Trust Deed, meaning your creditors will resume chasing you for the full outstanding balances, they may request a wage arrestment against you or you could be made bankrupt.

-- Will my credit rating be affected?
+9. Will my credit rating be affected?

-This is because the acceptance process is means tested and even if you have never missed a payment, there will come a time when what you owe exceeds the realistic probability that you can pay it back based on your income and expenditure.
+This is because the acceptance process is means-tested and even if you have never missed a payment, there will come a time when what you owe exceeds the realistic probability that you can pay it back based on your income and expenditure.
 If you have already defaulted on payments to your creditors, your credit will already be negatively affected and each default will show on your credit file for 6 years.
-Once you have been discharged from you Trust Deed, you can rebuild your credit.
+Once you have been discharged from your Trust Deed, you can rebuild your credit.

-- What would a Trust Deed mean for my future?
+10. What would a Trust Deed mean for my future?

 These are things you would never be able to do with poor credit.
 You will also be free from the stress of having a lot of debt and having multiple creditors chase you.